 Did Military Shipyards Contain Asbestos?

 Dating back thousands of years ago, people began using asbestos in clothing and other textiles.
-By the late-1800s, companies began manufacturing the toxin into building materials and other products.
-By WWI, the military began building ships and barracks filled with it.
+By the late 1800s, companies began manufacturing the toxin into building materials and other products.
+By WWI, the military began building ships and barracks filled with asbestos.
 Unfortunately, the toxin can also cause devastating diseases like mesothelioma and lung cancer if released into airborne particles.
 Treatment options for mesothelioma are available but limited.

 The majority of veterans diagnosed with an asbestos-related disease were first exposed while serving in certain occupations, including: